List of companies involved in the Gaza war

 The following list documents of companies and corporations involved in supplying weapons, technology, logistical and financial support to Israel during the Gaza war.
-These companies provide a range of products and services—from advanced fighter jets, drones, and bombs to cloud computing, surveillance, and military logistics.
+These companies provide a range of products and services, from advanced fighter jets, drones, and bombs to cloud computing, surveillance, and military logistics.
 Their products, services, or infrastructure have been used extensively in military operations in Gaza resulting in mass civilian casualties, widespread destruction that amount to war crimes, and genocide.

+In 2025, technology giants Alphabet, Amazon, Microsoft, and IBM were named as "central to Israel's surveillance apparatus and the ongoing Gaza destruction" by the UN Human Rights Council.